-Impaired Glucose Tolerance/Diabetes: Patients with other risk factors for glucose intolerance should be monitored closely during Serostim® therapy.
-Cases of new onset impaired glucose tolerance, new onset type 2 diabetes, and exacerbation of preexisting diabetes have been reported in patients receiving Serostim®.
-Some patients developed diabetic ketoacidosis and diabetic coma and, in some, improved when Serostim® was discontinued and in others persisted.
-Some of these patients required initiation or adjustment of antidiabetic treatment.
+Impaired Glucose Tolerance/Diabetes: Cases of new onset impaired glucose tolerance, new onset type 2 diabetes, and exacerbation of preexisting diabetes have been reported in patients receiving Serostim[®].
+Some patients developed diabetic ketoacidosis and diabetic coma.
+Patients with risk factors for hyperglycemia and glucose intolerance should be monitored closely and those using antidiabetic agents may require dose adjustment.

-Intracranial Hypertension: Intracranial hypertension (IH) with papilledema, visual changes, headache, nausea, and/or vomiting has been reported usually within the first 8 weeks of somatropin therapy and rapidly resolved after stopping or reducing the somatropin dose.
-Funduscopic examination should be performed prior to initiating treatment with somatropin and periodically during treatment.
+Intracranial Hypertension: Intracranial hypertension (IH) with papilledema, visual changes, headache, nausea, and/or vomiting has been reported.
+Funduscopic examination should be performed prior to initiating treatment with Serostim[®] and periodically during the course of treatment.
 If papilledema is observed, treatment should be stopped and restarted at a lower dose after IH-associated symptoms have resolved.